apache/sling-old-svn-mirror/contrib/extensions/distribution/README.md

 ## Overview

+The Sling Content Distribution module consists of the following bundles:

+ - org.apache.sling.distribution.api: this is where the APIs are defined
+ - org.apache.sling.distribution.core: this is where the basic infrastructure for distributing content is implemented
+ - org.apache.sling.distribution.sample: this is a set of sample configurations and implementations for demo purpose
+ - org.apache.sling.distribution.it: this is the integration testing suite

 ### Distribution agents

 Each distribution agent is an OSGi service and is resolved using a [Sling Resource Provider](#Resource_Providers) who locate it under `libs/sling/distribution/services/agents`.